Chick92/robot_poe_switch/README.md

 # Spot version specifications

-The OSE Robot PoE Switch (stand alone) allows the user to easily integrate a Rajant ES1 on to a Boston Dynamics spot robot, with or without a GXP (General Expansion Payload).
-The standalone version allows the user to securely mount an ES1 to the robot, and provides networking in the same fashion aa the Core / EAP / OEM versions.
-Additional options are available for the standalone version, depending on customer requirements.
+The OSE Robot PoE Switch (stand alone) allows the user to easily integrate a Rajant ES1 or Cardinal on to a Boston Dynamics spot robot, with or without a GXP (General Expansion Payload).
+The standalone version allows the user to securely mount an ES1 to the robot, and provides networking to the robot as well as additional Ethernet and power outputs for additional payloads.
+Also included is a PoE+ output for powering and networking to a Fluke SV600.

 - GXP elimination circuitry (removes the need for customer to provide a GXP)
 - Powers and provides mounting solution for Rajant ES1 and Rajant Cardinal
-- Optional Smart lights controlled via webserver - provides lighting for robot - note, secondary PoE+ is removed if this is specified
-- Secondary PoE+ output for use with PoE+ devices such as Fluke SV600 - note, Smart lights cannot be specified along with this option
+- Secondary PoE+ output for use with PoE+ devices such as Fluke SV600

 ![alt text](rrs_side_view.jpg "Robot PoE Switch - Spot")

 # OEM version specifications

 Intended for third party integration applications.
 The OEM option provides the following:

-- 12-27V input (if PSU is specified, 5V if not)
 - 10/100 Mbps networking with 4 Ethernet ports (1 PoE capable).
 - Mounting for Rajant Cardinal
 - Low profile design

 ![alt text](OEM_side1.jpeg "OEM")